 How Much Is Okay For Dogs To Eat?

 Peanut butter is a nutritious snack option for our furry friends, but it is still considered a special treat.
 Our dogs need a well-balanced diet outside of their treat consumption.
 Treats should only make up about 10% of their daily calorie intake.
 While it has beneficial nutrients to offer, it is no different than any other dog treats in terms of daily intake.

 The best way to figure out how much is safe for your dog is by examining the ingredient label and factoring this into their daily calorie intake.
 While dogs will differ based on weight, most pups can eat anywhere from 1/2 a tablespoon to 1 tablespoon daily.

 It’s important to keep in mind that every dog is different, and some stomachs are more sensitive than others.
 If your dog is prone to gastrointestinal upset, it’s best to limit its intake to once a week.
 This guidance should be followed for dogs with a history of pancreatitis, food allergies, diabetes, and obesity as well.
 If you are ever concerned about offering your dog peanut butter, it’s best to discuss it with your veterinarian.

 If you have a healthy dog or puppy, peanut butter can be a wonderful addition to their treat routine – and a great way to get them to take pills.
-As long as you are aware of the general safety guidelines that you should follow, your pup can safely indulge in the peanut butter treat that they crave.
+As long as you are aware of the general safety guidelines that you should follow, your pup can safely indulge in their favorite treat that they crave.